snijderlab/stitch/BatchFiles.md

 #### Recombine

 Defines how to recombine the TemplateMatched databases, as such TemplateMatching has to be defined to be able to define Recombine.
 Recombination can be used to pick the _n_ highest scoring templates out of each database, these will be recombined in the order provided.
 These recombined templates are then aligned with all paths.
 This should provide the opportunity to detect the placement of paths relative to each other.
 It also provides insight into the most likely template in the database the input matches with.
-Be warned, the runtime exponentially increases with _n_.
+Be warned, the runtime factorially increases with _n_.

 _Example_
 ```